discordance/discordance/README.md

 development at Future Audio Workshop.

 Now, I'm obsessed with combining traditional audio programming with machine learning.
-Currently building GANIC SEQUENCER, where I get to merge both worlds using Rust and PyTorch.
+Currently building GANIC, where I get to merge both worlds using Rust and PyTorch.

 ┌─── Technical Skills ────────────────────────────────────────┐